 Our Central Index Key, or CIK, on the SEC website is 19617.
-As used in this term sheet, the "Company," "we," "us" and "our" refer to JPMorgan Chase & Co.
+As used in this amended and restated pricing supplement, the "Company," "we," "us" and "our" refer to JPMorgan Chase & Co.

 We may create and issue additional notes with the same terms as these notes, so that any additional notes will be considered part of the same tranche as these notes.